-The conversation around ‘Internet of Things (IoT)’ in Australia is growing as it becomes more prevalent in our businesses and homes… but do you know what it means?
+The conversation around ‘Internet of Things (IoT)’ in Brisbane and Australia is growing as it becomes more prevalent in our businesses and homes… but do you know what it means?
 Or are you that person whose eyes glaze over when IoT is mentioned faster than Alexa can find a hit song by Rihanna?
 Chances are you make use of the Internet of Things everyday, whatever part of Australia you’re in.
 It’s had a huge impact and is only going to get more important as our lives become further intertwined with technology.
 Having a basic grasp of what IoT is will help you be a part of that conversation.

 Internet of Things Definition